Prathamesh172/Movie-Recommendation-System-using-NLP/README.md

-## Movie Recommendation System

-A content-based Movie Recommendation System built using NLP and machine learning techniques.
-Given a movie title, the system suggests 8 similar movies based on plot, genre, director, and lead actors.
+## 🧠 Sentiment Analysis Web App

+A minimalist, dark-themed Flask web application that predicts **sentiment** (Positive, Neutral, or Negative) of user-submitted product reviews using a trained **Logistic Regression** model.

 ---

 ### 🚀 Features

-- Accepts movie titles as user input
+- Accepts **product review** and **summary** as input
-- Recommends 8 similar movies using:
-  - Movie Overview
-  - Genre
-  - Top 4 actors
-- Text preprocessing with NLTK
+- Combines review and summary for better context
+- Cleans & preprocesses text using regular expressions
-- TF-IDF vectorization & cosine similarity for recommendations
+- TF-IDF vectorization + Logistic Regression classifier
-- Deployed with Flask
+- Emoji-based output: 😊 😐 😠
+- Simple, responsive UI
-- Ready for hosting on Render
+- Dockerized for deployment on **Hugging Face Spaces**

 ---